 - Ovulation cramps (felt on the side where the egg is being released)

-As you can see, most of these things are quite serious and require a correct diagnosis in order to be treated correctly.
+As you can see pain may be a sign of something quite serious and may require a correct diagnosis in order to be treated correctly.

 If you get cramps after your period is over, please check in with your doctor.